The 28-Day Kettlebell Swing Challenge

 Change

-• When you want to grab a drink, change it and go for some swings, have a protein shake afterwards
+• When you want to grab a drink, change it and go for some swings, and have a protein shake afterward

-• When you want to grab a KFC snack, change it and go for some swings, eat a banana afterwards
+• When you want to grab a KFC snack, change it and go for some swings, and eat a banana afterward

-• When you want to sit in that comfy chair and binge watch a whole season of Game of Thrones, change it and go for some swings, take the family out for a walk afterwards
+• When you want to sit in that comfy chair and binge-watch a whole season of Game of Thrones, change it and go for some swings, and take the family out for a walk afterward

-• Why not drag your kids into this? every time they want to sit behind the xbox or playstation for hours, they need to watch you till you finish your sets of swings!
+• Why not drag your kids into this?
+Every time they want to sit behind their Xbox or PlayStation for hours, they need to watch you till you finish your sets of swings!

 • Post your own ideas below or in the group